PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 If you search for clean architecture on GitHub, you will find many repositories that implement clean architecture.
 Two popular repositories are worth mentioning:

-* Clean Architecture by Ardalis
+* _Clean Architecture_ by Ardalis

-* Clean Architecture by Jason Taylor
+* _Clean Architecture_ by Jason Taylor

 Both repositories provide a great starting point for developers looking to implement clean architecture.
 Both are based on ASP.NET Core and share similar concepts.
 Let's take a closer look at each of them.

 **Clean Architecture by Ardalis**

 Ardalis (Steve Smith) is a software architect with over 20 years of experience.
 He has been awarded Microsoft MVP for 20 years.
 He shares his experience on his blog: https://ardalis.com.
 You can find his courses on Pluralsight: https://www.pluralsight.com/authors/steve-smith.
 He created quite a few popular open-source projects on GitHub.
-By the way, he is also the author of the book Architecting Modern Web Applications with ASP.NET Core and Microsoft Azure, which we introduced in Chapter 17.
+By the way, he is also the author of the book _Architecting Modern Web Applications with ASP.NET Core and Microsoft Azure_, which we introduced in _Chapter 17_.

 Ardalis has created a highly popular repository on GitHub at https://github.com/ardalis/CleanArchitecture, providing a starting point for clean architecture with ASP.NET Core.
 As of the writing of this book, the repository has earned over 14,000 stars on GitHub.